yanlynnnnn/tp/docs/UserGuide.md

 #### 4.3.4.
 List revenues : `listrev`

 You can use this command to list all your revenue entries in Homerce.
+The list will be sorted by descending chronological order.

 Format : `listrev`